LTNhoTin/LTNhoTin.github.io/_posts/2024-05-14-tại-sao-nên-chọn-selenium-và-scrapy-thay-vì-beautifulsoup-để-cào-dữ-liệu.md

 ---
-title: "Tại Sao Nên Chọn Selenium và Scrapy Thay Vì BeautifulSoup Để Cào Dữ Liệu"
+title: "Why Choose Selenium and Scrapy Over BeautifulSoup for Web Scraping"
-excerpt: "Selenium và Scrapy Thay Vì BeautifulSoup."
+excerpt: "Exploring the advantages of Selenium and Scrapy over BeautifulSoup for web scraping."
 toc: true
 last_modified_at: 2024-05-14T15:28:28
 author_profile: true